Greg Autry: Boards and non-profits

 Autry served as an advisor to Relativity Space, a startup rocket manufacturer using additive manufacturing (3D printing) that raised over $1.2 billion.
 Autry has advised Relativity's founders since their time as students at USC.
 He also serves on the board of Interstellar Lab.
 He served on the board of the National Space Society from 2018 to 2020 and continues to serve as vice president for Space Development.

 Autry was appointed to the Commercial Space Transportation Advisory Committee in 2018.
 The COMSTAC advises the Office of Commercial Space Transportation at the Federal Aviation Administration in the US Department of Transportation on matters affecting the space transportation industry.
-Autry was reappointed to the committee in 2020 and appointed as Chair of the Safety Working Group.
+Autry was reappointed to the committee in 2020 and appointed as Chair of the Safety Working Group; his two-year term ended in 2022.

+In March of 2022, he was appointed Chair of the Business Case sub-committee for NASA’s In Space Production Applications program (InSPA) which is contracted to Johnson Space Center via Aerospace Corporation to lead review of business models of In Space Production Applications (InSPA) proposals.
+In November of 2023, he was appointed to serve on the Committee on the Review of the Small Business Innovation Research and Small Business Technology Transfer Programs at the National Aeronautics and Space Administration, National Academies of Sciences, Engineering, and Medicine, which conducts a Congressionally mandated review of NASA’s SBIR and STTR programs.